chen-tony/SPLENDID89/README.md

 # SPLENDID

-SPLENDID is a biobank-scale penalized regression framework to model shared and heterogeneity genetic effects, such as across diverse ancestries.
-The associated preprint can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.10.14.618256v1).
+SPLENDID is a biobank-scale penalized regression framework to model shared and heterogeneity genetic effects, such as across diverse ancestries, published at [Nature Methods](https://www.nature.com/articles/s41592-026-03235-2).
 The software (detailed below) requires R, C++, and plink2, and entirely run through command line arguments.
 Much of the package borrows code from the [bigstatsr](https://github.com/privefl/bigstatsr) package for efficient analysis of large genetic data.
 Feedback and suggestions are always welcome to improve code functionality and usability!

 # Tutorial
 ## Required R packages